The Bible: In the Beginning...: Filming

+Filming took place mainly in locations throughout Italy, including Rome, Sardinia, Sicily, Itri, Abruzzo and Mount Vesuvius.

 The scenes involving the Garden of Eden were shot at a "small zoological garden" in Rome instead of a "beautiful place of trees, glades and wildflowers" which had been demolished shortly before the shooting began.
 Ulla Bergryd, who was cast as Eve, later recalled, "Paradise was, in fact, an old botanical garden on the outskirts of Rome."

 There were five reproductions of Noah's Ark built for the film.
 The largest reproduction, which stood on the backlot of the De Laurentiis Film Center, was 200 feet long, 64 feet wide, and 50 feet high; it was used for the long shot of Noah loading the animals.
-The interior reproduction, which was one of the "largest interior sets ever designed and constructed," was 150 feet long and 58 feet high and had "three decks, divided into a hundred pens" and a ramp that ran "clear around the ark from top to bottom."
+The interior reproduction, which was one of the "largest interior sets ever designed and constructed", was 150 feet long and 58 feet high and had "three decks, divided into a hundred pens" and a ramp that ran "clear around the ark from top to bottom".
 The third reproduction was a "skeleton" ark, built for the scenes depicting Noah and his sons constructing the Ark.
 The fourth reproduction was "placed at the foot of a dam" for the inundation sequences and the fifth reproduction was a miniature for the storm sequences.
 The cost of building the five reproductions was more than $1 million.
 The building took months and more than 500 workers were employed.
 The animals were delivered from a zoo in Germany.
 The whole segment of Noah's Ark had a total budget of $3 million.

-The opening Creation sequence was shot by renowned photographer Ernst Haas.
+The opening Creation sequence was shot by photographer Ernst Haas, featuring choreography by Katherine Dunham.

+Carlo Rambaldi was an uncredited special effects artist on the film.

+Music

+The Oscar and Golden Globe-nominated score was written by Japanese composer Toshiro Mayuzumi.
+It was the first of only two times the acclaimed composer scored an American film (the other being John Huston's Reflections in a Golden Eye).

+Huston initially wanted to score the film with existing music by Igor Stravinsky, but was unable to secure a licensing deal.
+Stravinsky likewise declined to an offer write an original score.
+Dino De Laurentiis put forward Goffredo Petrassi as composer, but Huston rejected him.

+De Laurentiis then hired Ennio Morricone, who wrote and recorded about 15 minutes of test cues which Huston approved of.
+However, due to a contract dispute between De Laurentiis and Morricone's then-publisher RCA Records, Morricone was let go.
+Huston then hired Mayuzumi, whom he called a "modern Beethoven".
+Morricone's cues were reworked into three of his later scores: The Return of Ringo (1965), Garden of Delights (1967), and The Secret of the Sahara (1988).

+Mayuzumi's Academy Award nod made him the first Japanese-born composer to be nominated for a Best Original Score Oscar.
+As of 2025, the only other composer to do so is Ryuichi Sakamoto for The Last Emperor (see: List of Japanese Academy Award winners and nominees).